-Office hours for the Long Beach and Lynwood campuses are 8 AM to 7 PM Monday through Thursday and 8 AM to 5 PM on Friday.
+Office hours for the Lynwood campus are 8 AM to 7 PM Monday through Thursday and 8 AM to 5 PM on Friday.

 Day Classes

 Day classes are typically offered in 4-hour to 6-hour sessions between 6 AM and 5 PM, Monday through Friday.
 Schedules vary by program.
 To obtain exact times for classes offered, please check with the Admissions Department prior to enrollment.